felipegonrod/bibliu/README.md

 ## Features

-- **Load Book Details**: Add and manage book titles, authors, descriptions, notes, and page progress.
+- **Load Book Details**: Add and manage book titles, authors, descriptions, notes.
 - **Book List**: View a comprehensive list of your books.
 - **Book Information**: Access detailed information about each book.